 - OB/GYN: Any service from a Network health professional that specializes in obstetrics or gynecology.
-The healthcare professional is responsible for: - Obtaining Preauthorization for certain services. - o Following the authorized treatment plan. - o Following procedures for Referrals. - MAMMOGRAM: Women may also self-refer to a Network imaging center for a routine screening mammogram once every twelve (12) months. - BEHAVIORAL HEALTH: A Member may access Behavioral Health (mental health and/or substance abuse) services directly by calling GlobalHealth for a listing of contracted Providers. - ER: - Services rendered in any emergency room or emergency ambulance. - Physician Services for unscheduled emergency admissions. - Services rendered in Urgent Care Facility. - PREVENTIVE SERVICES: - Any Medicare-covered preventive services such as diabetes and kidney disease education.
-(See exceptions in Services that Require Authorizations) - Routine annual preventive exams - LABS: Laboratory services performed by an In-network laboratory. - CONSULTING PHYSICIANS: Services from Inpatient consulting physicians. - ANESTHESIA/PATHOLOGY: Services from a Hospital-based anesthesiologist or pathologist (excludes pain management or office based services). - HEARING/SPEECH EXAM: A Member may self-refer to a Network audiologist only for a child's evaluation if the Member's Plan has this benefit.
-You will need Preauthorization for any additional treatment. - DENTAL: (If the Member's Plan includes dental).
-A Member may self-refer to a Network dentist if this benefit is part of the Member's Plan. - VISION: - A Member may self-refer to a Network optometrist for a routine eye exam if this benefit is part of the Member's Plan. - A Member may self- refer for eyewear.
+The healthcare professional is responsible for: - Obtaining Preauthorization for certain services. - Following the authorized treatment plan. - Following procedures for Referrals. - MAMMOGRAM: Women may also self-refer to a Network imaging center for a routine screening mammogram once every twelve (12) months. - BEHAVIORAL HEALTH: A Member may access Behavioral Health (mental health and/or substance misuse) services directly by calling Beacon Health Options for a listing of contracted Providers. - ER: - Services rendered in any emergency room or emergency ambulance. - Physician Services for unscheduled emergency admissions. - Services rendered in Urgent Care Facility. - PREVENTIVE SERVICES: - Any Medicare-covered preventive services such as diabetes and kidney disease education.
+(See exceptions in Services that Require Authorizations) - Routine annual preventive exams - LABS: Laboratory services performed by an In-network laboratory. - CONSULTING PHYSICIANS: Services from Inpatient consulting physicians. - ANESTHESIA/PATHOLOGY: Services from a Hospital-based anesthesiologist or pathologist (excludes pain management or office-based services). - HEARING/SPEECH EXAM: A Member may self-refer to a Network audiologist only for an evaluation if the Member's Plan has this benefit.
+Preauthorization is required for additional treatment. - DENTAL: (If the Member's Plan includes dental).
+A Member may self-refer to a Network dentist if this benefit is part of the Member's Plan and not part of medical procedure. - VISION: - A Member may self-refer to a Network optometrist or ophthalmologist for a routine eye exam if this benefit is part of the Member's Plan. - A Member may self-refer for eyewear. - CHIROPRACTIC: - A Medicare Advantage Member may self-refer to a Network chiropractor for manual manipulation of the spine to correct subluxation. - A commercial Member may self-refer to a Network chiropractor for all services within the Provider's scope of practice, if it is a covered service, up to the visit limitation specified in Plan materials.